-Signal fades are generally caused by either path loss or multi-path interference.
-Since UHF wireless microphones are typically operated within a few hundred feet of the receiver, path loss is rarely the problem, even with low power transmitters.
-This leaves multi-path as the cause of most signal fades.
-Multi-path is a result of radio waves bouncing around in a room, much like an echo chamber.
-These echoes create a pattern of nulls, and if the receiver antenna is in one of these nulls, the signal is lost.
-While occasional signal fades might be tolerable in cellular telephone systems, any dropout is unacceptable during concerts, corporate presentations, broadcasts, or worship services because it significantly distracts the audience.
+Signal fades using low power radio in indoor environments are generally caused by either path loss or multi-path interference.

+Since UHF wireless microphones are typically operated within a hundred feet of the receiver, path loss is rarely the problem, even with low power transmitters.
+This leaves multi-path interference as the cause of most signal fades.
+Multi-path is a result of radio waves bouncing around in a room, much like in an echo chamber.
+These "echoes" create a pattern of nulls (constantly changing as the microphone transmitter moves about), and if the receiver antenna is in one of these nulls, the signal is lost.
+While occasional signal fades might be tolerable in cellular telephone systems, any dropout is unacceptable during concerts, corporate presentations, broadcasts, or worship services as it distracts the audience and may even get production staff fired.

-Diversity receivers help combat fades by using two antennas to reduce the odds of a total loss of signal.
+Diversity receivers mitigate fading by using two antennas to reduce the odds of a total loss of signal.
 These receivers usually have two antenna ports and a circuit that compares the signal at each port.
 The receiver then either selects the better one (usually the strongest) or combines the signals with the goal of making dropouts and other undesirable sounds inaudible.

-A fairly common diversity technique in wireless systems is switched or selection diversity [1].
+A fairly common diversity technique in wireless systems is switched or selection diversity.
 In these systems, a sensing circuit determines the signal strength at each antenna and passes the better signal to the receiver circuit.
-A variant of this system forces a switch command when the selected antenna's signal drops below a preset threshold, but so-called "blind switching" can lead to poor switching decisions that result in dropouts [2].
+A variant of this system forces a switch command when the selected antenna's signal drops below a preset threshold, but so-called "blind switching" can lead to poor switching decisions that result in dropouts.

 A more complex antenna diversity technique is called Maximum Ratio Combining, or MRC.
-In MRC systems, both antennas are active at the same time, but the ratio of the two signals is varied as a function of the signal to noise ratio [1].
-In the best-case scenario, this results in a 3dB boost in effective signal strength for a two-antenna system [3].
+In MRC systems, both antennas are active at the same time, but the ratio of the two signals is varied as a function of the signal to noise ratio.
+In the best-case scenario, this results in a 3dB boost in effective signal strength for a two-antenna system.
 This technique is commonly used in higher-end receivers.
 More exotic diversity systems exist as well, including systems that use two separate transmitters on separate frequencies, but these systems are typically reserved for the most mission-critical applications and are decidedly more expensive.

-All diversity techniques are based on the principle that using multiple independently variable channels reduces the chance of a total loss of signal [1].
-In the event that the channels become correlated, where they do not vary independently, the likelihood of a total dropout increases significantly.
-A typical method of ensuring independent channels exist is to space two or more antennas apart by greater than few wavelengths, and is often very effective in providing uncorrelated channels, but it can be difficult to space antennas properly in many situations.
+All diversity techniques are based on the principle that using multiple independently variable RF signal paths from the RX antenna to the receiver reduces the chance of a total loss of signal.
+In the event that the paths become correlated, where they do not vary independently, the likelihood of a total dropout increases significantly.
+A typical method of ensuring independent paths exist is to space two or more antennas apart by greater than a few wavelengths, and is often very effective in providing uncorrelated channels, but it can be difficult to space antennas properly in many situations.